Skip to content

 Debugging NCCL

-Set NCCL_DEBUG=INFO in your environment to see detailed information about NCCL initialization and communication:
+Set NCCL_DEBUG=INFO in your environment to see detailed information about NCCL initialisation and communication:

 This will help verify you're using the HSN and diagnose any communication issues.